Rongta PN81 Portable Thermal Printer Review

 Here is a quick video of me printing a single page table.
 It took somewhere between 45 and 50 seconds to print.
 However, the 300 dpi resolution looks really good on the included thermal paper.

-You may have heard some clicking in the video.
-Not sure what that is all about but the printer works fine.
 Again, it is slow but just perfect for me for the infrequent amount of printing we do here at our house.
 As soon as I broke it out and started testing my wife asked me to print an itinerary for her.
 It also took just less than a minute.

 Who Is This For?